SIGAN/UTech/configs.md

 # Cursor.AI

-Go to Cursor -> Settings -> Cursor Settings, select Models tab, scroll to Anthropic and set key.
+Go to Cursor -> Settings -> Cursor Settings, select Models tab, scroll to Anthropic, paste key, verify.

 It is possible to use Cursor AI with local models, but it [requires extra configuration and processing](https://mem.ai/p/bf6ew6HSm1TDuw7iiR4g)